jofhatkea/tutors-spring2018/README.md

 ## git
 We're using a plugin for brackets called `Brackets Git`

+## WP REST API
+This one is a bit bigger, and I'm not sure where it'll land.
+But we have quite a few weeks to figure this out, so google a bit, and then, let's tackle it as we approach it :-)

 # JavaScript
 ## fetch
 AJAX done right.
 Take a look at the final example, then google it.